memo33/sc4pac/docs/metadata.md

 ## Assets

-An asset is usually a ZIP file that can be downloaded from a file exchange.
+An asset is a file (most commonly a ZIP file) that can be downloaded from a file exchange.
-An asset cannot be installed directly by users of *sc4pac*; rather, they specify where to find the files called for in a package.
+An asset cannot be installed directly by users of *sc4pac*; rather, assets specify where to find the files called for in a package.

 The metadata of an asset is defined by the following properties.